The first step on the career ladder

 - number of hours worked per week

-- name and address of the company
+- name of the company (address if possible)

 - short description of activities

 - name and contact details of your internship advisor (should any queries arise)

 The certificate must be issued on the company’s official letterhead or be stamped with the company's stamp.
 Points not listed must be documented when the certificate is handed in (e.g. weekly working hours by excerpt from the contract).

 Incomplete documents will be rejected and must be submitted again.

 Certificate documents are checked for recognition on a monthly basis.
 After recognition, you can see how many weeks have been recognized in the corresponding grading block in Moodle.

 The submission of the certificate documents is completely independent in terms of time from the report registration or the report date.

 If you complete more than the number of weeks of internship required by the TUM Bachelor’s program in Mathematics, you can, in general, have these recognized toward the Master's degree program.
 To this end, Master's students should send a short email to the Infopoint Mathematics